oficialzine-glitch/APP/CREATE_TABLE_INSTRUCTIONS.md

    - The errors should be resolved and the Results page should work

 ## What this creates:
-- The `facial_analyses` table with all required columns
+- The `facial_profiles` table with all required columns
 - Row Level Security policies so users only see their own data
 - Indexes for better performance
 - Proper foreign key relationships